Do weight loss injections help with sustainable weight loss?

 There are 2 medication options on our Weight Reset Programme — the first is Wegovy, which contains the active ingredient semaglutide, and the second is Mounjaro, which contains tirzepatide.

-Both medications are incredibly effective — semaglutide can lead to a 15% average weight loss in 12 months, while tirzepatide can lead to a 19.5% average body weight loss in 52 weeks thanks to the dual action of GLP-1 and GIP hormones [5][6].
+Both of these medications lead to impressive weight loss — semaglutide can lead to a 15% average weight loss in 12 months, while tirzepatide can lead to a 19.5% average body weight loss in 52 weeks, thanks to the dual action of GLP-1 and GIP hormones [5][6].

 Who can use a weight loss injection?